Internal Medicine Residency Program Curriculum

-- Cardiology Conferences will be coordinated by the Iowa Heart Center.
+Cardiology Conferences are coordinated with the Iowa Heart Center.

-- Residents on Surgery rotation will attend their weekly Grand Rounds.
+Residents on Surgery rotation will attend general surgery weekly Grand Rounds.

-- OMM Conferences will be coordinated through faculty at the Des Moines University.
+OMM Conferences occur with the faculty at Des Moines University.

-Mercy Medical Center offers a variety of conferences that are scheduled by the Medical Staff and Medical Education Offices and announced through their monthly calendar.
+Mercy Medical Center offers a variety of conferences that are scheduled by the Medical Staff and Medical Education Offices and announced through the monthly calendar.